 Is there any cost associated with the adoption?

 Possibly.
 The adoption is free however, if the new owner would like to get the retired husky hero microchipped, we arrange for this through our veterinarian.

 What are you expectations for the adoptee?

 We are seeking friendly, mature and experienced dog people who have the TIME, PATIENCE and IDEAL LIFESTYLE needed to own a former sled dog.
 Our adoption process is a lengthy one since our dogs are adored members of our family.
 We do not take this important part of providing a happy retirement for each of our husky heroes lightly.

 1. Experienced owners.
 This goes for children in the house as well.
 If families with children are looking to adopt, the children in the home will already need to be experienced with dogs and display proper child/dog interaction skills.
 If you have never owned a dog before, the sled dog breed is not an ideal place to start.

 2. You need to own your own home or be able to show proof that you are allowed to have a dog in your rental home.

 3. You need to have the space – small apartments and condos are not ideal.

-4. Having a yard is ideal.
-These dogs love to be outside and letting them out as often as they would like is important.
+4. Having a yard is preferred.
+Our dogs love to be outside and letting them out as often as they would like is important.